arriqaaq/isnad/README.md

   <img src="img/graphrag-flow.svg" alt="GraphRAG flow" width="700">
 </p>

 Ask questions in natural language.
-The system retrieves the 6 most relevant hadiths via vector search, traverses the narrator graph to reconstruct each isnad (chain of narration), then streams an answer from a local LLM grounded in the retrieved context.
-Responses include narrator chain citations.
+The system classifies the question, retrieves relevant Quran ayahs and hadiths via vector search, traverses the narrator graph to reconstruct each isnad (chain of narration), and passes this as context to a local LLM that streams a grounded answer with citations.

 ## Graph Model